EbodShojaei/Cryptographer/README.md

 ```

 \*\* Note that the `output_file` is an optional parameter that defaults to `secret_file.enc` as the name of the encrypted output file.

+## Acknowledgements

+By using this script, the user understands that the developer is not responsible for any loss of data or any other unintended damages to the system.